 Japan's 20% flat crypto tax bill reclassifies digital assets as financial instruments, cuts capital gains from 55%, and allows loss carryforwards.
 ETFs by 2027, tax cut by 2028.
 Upper House vote expected.

-Alpha Score of 66 reflects moderate overall profile with weak momentum, strong value, strong quality, moderate sentiment.
+Alpha Score of 67 reflects moderate overall profile with strong value, strong quality, moderate sentiment.
+Based on 3 of 4 signals – score is capped at 90 until remaining data ingests.

 Japan's Lower House passed a bill on June 11 that reclassifies digital assets as financial instruments and cuts the top crypto capital gains tax rate from 55% to a flat 20%.
 The legislation now heads to the Upper House, where passage is considered a formality given the ruling party's majority.